- If You Believe an Incident of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Has Occurred

 If You Believe an Incident of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Has Occurred

 If you are in immediate danger and need help or want to speak to a specially trained officer about your situation, call the HUPD at 617-495-1212.
 When you report an incident to HUPD, you will be provided with immediate physical protection and transportation to a medical facility if necessary.
 You are not making a commitment to file charges or to testify in court.
-If you are uncertain whether a situation constitutes a criminal offense and/or a violation of the University’s Sexual and Gender-Based Harassment Policy (which covers sexual assault, domestic violence, dating violence and stalking), you should consult with either the HUPD, the Office of Sexual Assault Prevention and Response (OSAPR), the Office for Sexual and Gender-Based Dispute Resolution (ODR), University Health Services (UHS).
+If you are uncertain whether a situation constitutes a criminal offense and/or a violation of the University’s Sexual and Gender-Based Harassment Policy (which covers sexual assault, domestic violence, dating violence and stalking), you should consult with either the HUPD, the Office of Sexual Assault Prevention and Response (OSAPR), a Title IX Coordinator, the University Title IX Office, Office of Dispute Resolution (ODR), and/or University Health Services (UHS).
 You may also reach out to a staff member at your School, Department or Unit, or another helping resource to get support and information.

 You are strongly encouraged to report instances of sexual assault, domestic violence, dating violence, or stalking to HUPD, though you have the right to choose not to make a report.
 Upon request, other University officials will assist you in notifying HUPD and/or local police.
 If you report that you have been the victim of dating violence, domestic violence, sexual assault or stalking, whether on or off campus, you will be provided with a written explanation of your rights and options as well as resources and services available both at Harvard and in the community.
 If you believe an incident of sexual assault, domestic violence, dating violence, or stalking has occurred, the HUPD strongly recommends that you:

-- Call the HUPD at 617-495-1212 (Cambridge Campus) or 617-432-1212 (Longwood Campus) to report the incident.
-(You may also, if you prefer, report the offense to a local police department, such as Cambridge or Boston, even if the incident occurred on campus.)
+Call the HUPD at 617-495-1212 (Cambridge Campus) or 617-432-1212 (Longwood Campus) to report the incident.
+(You may also, if you prefer, report the offense to a local police department, such as Cambridge, Boston, or Somerville even if the incident occurred on campus.
+The Cambridge Police Department’s Sexual Assault Unit may be reached directly by calling 617-349-3381.
+The Boston Police Department’s Sexual Assault Unit may be reached directly by calling 617-343-4400.
+The Somerville Police Department’s Family Services Unit may be reached directly by calling 617-625-1600 ext.
+7237.)
 HUPD can arrange for an officer to transport you to Harvard University Health Services (HUHS), whether or not you decide to file a police report.
 You may call and request transportation to HUHS without divulging that you have been the victim of such an offense.
 Simply request a medical transport to UHS and an officer will respond.

-- Report the incident to Harvard’s Title IX Officer, or to your School or Unit’s Title IX Coordinator.
-The Title IX Officer and the Title IX Coordinators are responsible for coordinating Harvard’s compliance with Title IX and can inform you about the University’s policy against sexual and gender-based harassment (which includes sexual assault, domestic violence, dating violence and stalking) and the procedures to file a formal complaint.
-They may also explain and implement interim measures.
-The University Title IX Officer can be reached at 617-495-4134 and is located at 44R Brattle Street 2nd Floor, Cambridge.
-To find your local School or Unit Title IX Coordinator, please visit: http://odr.harvard.edu/title-ix-coordinators.
+Seek information and access resources by contacting your School or Unit’s Title IX Coordinator or the University Title IX Office.
+The University Title IX Office is responsible for coordinating Harvard’s compliance with Title IX and can inform you about the University’s Policy against sexual and gender-based harassment (which includes sexual assault, domestic violence, dating violence and stalking), the procedures to file a formal complaint, and resources and options available both within the Harvard University community and beyond.
+Title IX Coordinators within your School or Unit are available to explain and implement interim measures (individualized supports that help individuals access their work or studies).
+The University Title IX Office can be reached at 617-496-0200 and is located at 44R Brattle Street 2nd Floor, Cambridge.
+To find your local School or Unit Title IX Coordinator, please visit: titleix.harvard.edu/coordinators.

 HUPD Response to a Reported Incident of Sexual Assault, Dating Violence, Domestic Violence, or Stalking